 6) Personalize your backup job by entering a name for the job.
 You can also select another icon for the backup job.

 Backup4all provides extended information about the backup, which can be consulted before the backup execution.
 You can switch between views by selecting one of the available views from the drop down list:

 - Explore - shows the source files and folders for the backup job

 - Backup - shows the list of backup executions with the sources status before each execution

 - Statistics - shows statistics about the latest backup and the next backup job

-The wizard creates an ".ini" file in the IniFiles folder (usually in
+The wizard creates an ".ini" file in the Jobs folder (usually in

-C:\\Documents and Settings\\<user>\\Application Data\\Softland\\Backup4all X\\) with the same name as the backup job.
-In addition, a backup catalog file (".bkc") is created both in the destination and locally in the BkcFiles folder (same directory where the IniFiles folder is created).
+C:\\Users\\<user>\\AppData\\Roaming\\Softland\\Backup4all X\\) with the backup job's ID name.
+In addition, a backup catalog file (".bkc") is created both in the destination and locally in the Catalogs folder (same directory where the Jobs folder is created).

-Once the backup job is created, it will be displayed on the left side of the application's main window.
-On the right, you will see the content of the backup job (files and folders), depending on the chosen view (brief, explore, backup, statistics or summary).
+Once the backup job is created, it will be displayed in the application's main window.
+On the right, you will see the content of the backup job (files and folders), depending on the chosen view (explore, backup or statistics).